jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-4-generate-types.md

 Orval is already set up for you.

-You can see the Orval configuration in the `orval.config.js` file
+You can see the Orval configuration in the `orval.config.js` file.

-Going forwards, you can refer to the [Orval documentaion](https://orval.dev/overview) for further exploration.
+In the future, you can refer to the [Orval documentaion](https://orval.dev/overview) for further exploration.

 Orval is called via an NPM script in the `package.json` file.

-The script you need to run is:
+The script you need to run to generate you TypeScript definitions is:

 ```
 npm run umb-ts-generate
 ```

-Ensure Umbraco is running before executing
+Ensure Umbraco is running before executing.

 Once run, this will generate TypeScript Types and Services in `src/umbraco-client`